sfwem/SFWEM-Docs/docs/Station_Builds/PAN_1.0.md

 ## Voltage Converter Install

-1. If your rectifier has it's pinout described on the bottom, use a Sharpie to transcribe the pinout to the side of the rectifier where the wires exit the rectifier.
+1. If your voltage converter has it's pinout described on the bottom, use a Sharpie to transcribe the pinout to the side of the converter where the wires exit the rectifier.
 See FIG 01.
-2. Apply some rubing alcohol to a ball of cotton, and wype the bottom of the rectifier and the area of the case where the rectifier will be installed.
+2. Apply some rubing alcohol to a ball of cotton, and wype the bottom of the converter and the area of the case where the converter will be installed.
-3. Apply a piece of two sided foam tape to back of rectifier.
+3. Apply a piece of two sided foam tape to back of converter.
 See FIG 02.
-4. Remove liner from two sided tape, then afix rectifier to case as illustrated.
+4. Remove liner from two sided tape, then afix converter to case as illustrated.
 See FIG 03.

 ## POE Injector Install